Annual Sanitary Sewer Cleaning & Inspection Contract

 The schedule varies from year to year.
-The current portion of our inspection and cleaning cycle will focus on the third year of our five year program.
+The current portion of our inspection and cleaning cycle will focus on the final year of our five year program.

 If your property is located in the study area, you will receive a mailed-out notice prior to work commencing.
 It provides some basic instructions on what to do to best protect your home against some of the things that can happen as a result of the cleaning process (they are rare).
 There will be no interruption to your wastewater service due to either activity.